Enservco (NYSE:ENSV) Earns Sell Rating from Analysts at StockNews.com

-StockNews.com started coverage on shares of Enservco (NYSE:ENSV – Free Report) in a report released on Monday.
-The brokerage issued a sell rating on the stock.
+Stock analysts at StockNews.com assumed coverage on shares of Enservco (NYSE:ENSV – Get Free Report) in a research note issued on Tuesday.
+The firm set a “sell” rating on the stock.

 Enservco Price Performance